 Crevasses can be a hazardous environment, and care must be taken to mitigate the risks properly.
 Guides emphasize climber safety and well-being.
 Nevertheless, this is an extremely memorable and rewarding day.

 At this point, students should have made the transition to becoming valuable members of a rope team and the group is now ready to push higher on the mountain.
 Depending on conditions and weather, we’ll either use this day to go for the summit or establish an advanced glacier camp.

 Moving to a higher camp usually takes about one to two hours of travel time and helps solidify both rope team travel skills and allows for practice constructing another safe and secure camp.
 This also gives us the option to push the summit attempt back a day if the weather doesn’t cooperate.

 The final day of the course is used for a summit attempt, if it was delayed.
-Or it can be used to address additional topics such as: advance cramponing, ice climbing, climbing at altitude, and advance rescue systems.
+If not, it can be used to address additional topics such as: advance cramponing, ice climbing, climbing at altitude, and advance rescue systems.